GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe.md

 The script will encode the hidden message in the provided image and save the steganographed image in the encoded_images directory. **Note: when using executables files save in dist folders under same folder name e.g. `generated_images`, `hash-map_generated_images`, etc

 ## Implementation

+The encode_decode_craete.exe is a combination of all scripts combined and simplified so everything is done within the GUI with ease.
+Its recommended to create file directory `C:\DoginalsHashCanvasCreator` and run exe file fom this directory.
+This Gui requires no dependencies everythings packed in.
+Simply create directory, download `encode_decode_create.exe` and double click the file to Begin using the GUI.

+**Happy Encoding and Decoding Fam!**

 The Hidden_Encoder.exe executable is created from the Hidden_Encoder.py script.
 It utilizes the stegano and Pillow libraries to encode hidden messages in images.
 Ensure that Python is not required, as the executable is standalone.

 # Hidden_Decoder.exe